ooh-ooh/rongliangduan/README.md

 ### Hi there 👋

-I'm a software engineer [Biztrology](https://github.com/biztrology), work on [Lokobee](https://lokobee.com/) Backend,  Remote work in Xi'an and Shangluo, Shaanxi, China
+I'm a software engineer [Biztrology](https://github.com/biztrology), work on [Lokobee](https://lokobee.com/) Backend IOS and Android,  Remote work in Xi'an and Shangluo, Shaanxi, China

 📫 How to reach me: